Cradle 2 the Grave: Cast

-Daniel Dae Kim also appears, consult as the Visiting Expert.
-The film reunites actors Jet Li, Earl Simmons and Anthony Anderson with Polish film director Andrzej Bartkowiak, who they first worked together in the 2000 film Romeo Must Die, and alongside Melvin Smalls and Tom Arnold in the 2001 film Exit Wounds.
+Additionally, Daniel Dae Kim appears, consult as the Visiting Expert.
+Johnny Trí Nguyễn and Marcus Young appear as Ling's hitmen.
+Tito Ortiz, Héctor Echavarría, Chuck Liddell, Arnold Chon and Garrett Warren appear as cage fighters.
+The arms dealers were respectively portrayed by Doug Spearman (African), Hani Naimi (Egyptian), Julie du Page (French), Hari Dhillon (Pakistani) and Peter J. Lucas (Russian).
+Other roles include Randy Couture as the Fight Club Fighter #8; Lester Speight as the doorman of Chamber's club, Martin Klebba as the fight club's announcer; Woon Young Park as a bald enforcer; and Larry Joshua as a police officer in the vault.
+Uncredited roles include William L. Johnson as the armored truck driver; Kevin Grevioux as a prison guard; Nikki Martin and Ungenita Prevost as the ring girls; and Natasha Yi as a club girl.

+Production

+Filming began on March 11, 2002, and ended in the summer of that year, taking place in various areas of Los Angeles, California.
+The freestyle fight in which Su faces 15 combatants in a cage covered by a cyclone fence and surrounded by an angry and bloodthirsty crowd, took 10 days to film.

 Reception

 The movie received generally negative reviews.
-On the review aggregator website Rotten Tomatoes, the film holds a 26% approval rating based on 125 reviews, with an average rating of 4.6/10.
+On the review aggregator website Rotten Tomatoes, the film holds a 27% approval rating based on 124 reviews, with an average rating of 4.6/10.
 The website's consensus reads, "Dumb and by-the-numbers, but serviceable."
 Metacritic gives the film a rating of 36 out of 100, based on 26 reviews.

 Box office

 The film debuted at number one at the North American box office, grossing $16,521,468 in its opening weekend.
 However, this accounted for a hefty 47.6% of its total $34,712,347 gross.
 The film's worldwide gross stands at $56,489,558, making the film a modest success.